 This tangent may seem like I’m trying a little too hard to appease your worries, but truly – I feel quite safe here.

-Having said that (you knew there was a “but” in there somewhere, didn’t you), when I first arrived in Bogota, I did as any god-fearing tourist would do, and I asked my host if Bogota was safe.
+Having said that (you knew there was a “but” in there somewhere, didn’t you), when I first arrived in Bogota, I did as any god-fearing tourist would do, and I asked my host is Bogota safe.

 “Sure!” she said, before launching into a tirade of precautions one should take that left me reeling.
 Admittedly though, for the most part it was sound advice for anybody visiting a big city, anywhere in the world.